 In 2010, AGH acquired a strong, well-established insurance agency that has served Malta since 1966, now Argus Insurance Agencies Limited.
 Since then, we have gained considerable momentum with the successful integration of the Millennium Insurance Agency business and, in 2016, we welcomed Island Insurance Brokers Limited into the Argus Group.
-In May 2019, in line with our strategy for growth and diversification, we were delighted to announce our plans to further strengthen our international presence through the pending acquisition of FirstUnited Insurance Brokers in Malta.
-This acquisition will make us the largest broker in Malta.
+In 2019, in line with our strategy for growth and diversification, we acquired FirstUnited Insurance Brokers in Malta.
+With these acquisitions, Argus becomes the largest insurance broker in Malta with 27 percent market share.